katmutua/ds-and-algorithms-dojo/README.md

 # ds-and-algorithms-dojo
-Python refresh dojo to practice efficient data manipulation using various data structures and algortithms in Python just for fun :)
+Python refresh dojo to practice efficient data manipulation using various data structures and algorithms in Python just for fun :)

 Topics covered include the following: